turkeryilmaz/openairinterface5g/doc/LDPC_AAL_OFFLOAD_SETUP.md

 ./build_oai -w USRP --ninja --gNB -P --build-lib "ldpc_t2" -C
 ```

-A shared object file *libldpc_t2.so* will created during the compilation.
+A shared object file *libldpc_t2.so* will be created during the compilation.
 This object is conditionally compiled.
 The selection of the library to compile is done using *--build-lib ldpc_t2*.